averkij/a-studio/README.md

 ## ✉️ Feedback

-You can crate an issue or send me a message in telegram: @averkij
+You can create an issue or send me a message in telegram: @averkij

 ## 🔑 License